Human Rights and the Requirement for International Medical Aid

 Showing items related by title, author, creator and subject.

-Proposal for a UN Special Rapporteur on the Integrity and Independence of Health Professionals: Joint Statement of the International Council of Nurses, International Pharmaceutical Federation and World Medical Association to the 56th Session Of the United Nations High Commission for Human Rights Unknown author (World Health Professions Alliance, 2000-04)
+Proposal for a UN Special Rapporteur on the Integrity and Independence of Health Professionals: Joint Statement of the International Council of Nurses, International Pharmaceutical Federation and World Medical Association to the 56th Session Of the United Nations High Commission for Human Rights Unknown creator (World Health Professions Alliance, 2000-04)

-Medicine at Risk: The Doctor as Human Rights Abuser and Victim. a Background Paper Prepared by the Medical Office, International Secretariat of Amnesty International, for the Meeting: Medecine a Risques: Risques De Servir La Repression Ou d'en Etre Victime Paris, 19-21 January 1989 Unknown author (Amnesty International, 1989-01-19)
+Medicine at Risk: The Doctor as Human Rights Abuser and Victim. a Background Paper Prepared by the Medical Office, International Secretariat of Amnesty International, for the Meeting: Medecine a Risques: Risques De Servir La Repression Ou d'en Etre Victime Paris, 19-21 January 1989 Unknown creator (Amnesty International, 1989-01-19)